Shubh18s/mushroom-genus-classification/README.md

 - The convolutional layers and their corresponding weights are similar to the ImageNet (https://image-net.org/), the most common and benchmark dataset for common objects.
 - The dense layers have been designed specifically to classify mushroom images into 9 distinct classes - 'Agaricus', 'Amanita', 'Boletus', 'Cortinarius', 'Entoloma', 'Hygrocybe', 'Lactarius', 'Russula' and 'Suillus'.
 - Initial model training and experimentation was done using smaller images (150x150), followed by the larger model training using 299x299 images.
-- The architectures I used for the task include Xception (66% accuracy), ResNet50v2 (64% accuracy), InceptionV3 (64% accuracy) and finally EfficientNetV2 (87% accuracy).
+- The architectures I used for the task include Xception (66% accuracy), ResNet50v2 (64% accuracy), InceptionV3 (64% accuracy) and finally EfficientNetV2 (88% accuracy).
-- The final model (which I also published on Kaggle for those of you curious) performed quite well on test dataset with an accuracy of 85%.
+- The final model was the EfficientNetV2 with the highest accuracy (88%) on test dataset and was used for deployment.

 # Deployment - Tensorflow Serving with Kubernetes

 ## Local